ANNIEsoft/ANNIEDAQ/README.md

 * Lecroy module;
 * ROOT file writer.

+The ToolChain settings are is set in `configfiles/ToolChainConfig`, while the chain itself is in `configfiles/CCToolConfig`

 ###Trigger tool, CCTrigger.cpp
 Read from `configfiles/ModuleConfig` the configuration of the CAMAC crate.
 Set up the cards register and map module type to slot number.